 As someone who’s lived on the South Island for quite some time, I’ve been lucky enough to visit Christchurch more than a few times.
 From Queenstown, Christchurch is only 3 hours away via one stunning drive, so it only makes sense.
-The best part is, I love Christchurch!
+The best part is, that I love Christchurch!

 Christchurch is a city worth exploring, filled with impressive things to see and do.
 Better yet, even if you hate big cities, take a short drive outside the city limits and visit some of the South Islands’ best natural attractions.
-It’s true what they say.
-Christchurch is just full of activities!
+It’s true what they say, Christchurch is just full of activities!

 To help you plan your trip and convince you to stay a little longer, here are the 31 best things to do in Christchurch, New Zealand!

 The Christchurch Gondola may not be as famous as the Queenstown or Rotorua Gondola, but it’s one of my favorite sights in Christchurch.
 You will be surprised by the views from the top with Christchurch City, Canterbury Plains, Lyttelton Harbour, and even the Southern Alps, all to be seen from the top of the summit, which is 1460 meters (4790 feet) above sea level.